1980 National League West tie-breaker game: Background

-The Cincinnati Reds won the West division the previous season with the Astros finishing 1.5 games back in second, and the Dodgers 11.5 back in third.
-However, the Reds went on to lose the 1979 NLCS in three games to the Pittsburgh Pirates, ending their season.
+The Cincinnati Reds had won the West Division in 1979, with the Astros finishing 1.5 games back in second and the Dodgers 11.5 back in third.
+However, Cincinnati went on to lose the 1979 NLCS in three games to the eventual World Series champion Pittsburgh Pirates, ending their season.
 The Astros acquired Joe Morgan and Nolan Ryan via free agency during the offseason and the Dodgers signed Dave Goltz.
-Dave Kindred of The Washington Post, George Vecsey of The New York Times, and Astros' relief pitcher Joe Sambito all credited Morgan's leadership with the Astros' success in 1980.
+Dave Kindred of The Washington Post, George Vecsey of The New York Times, and Astros' relief pitcher Joe Sambito all credited Houston's success in 1980 to Morgan's leadership.

-The Reds maintained early success in 1980 with an eight-game winning streak to open the season and held at least a share of first place in the division until April 30.
+The Reds attained early success in 1980 with an eight-game winning streak to open the season, and held at least a share of first place in the division until April 30.
 They were not as successful over the remainder of the season, only occasionally taking the division lead and last holding it on August 16.
 The Astros held the lead for the majority of the season thereafter, including a three-game lead over Los Angeles entering the final series of the season.
 The series matched the Astros with the Dodgers for three games at Dodger Stadium.
 The Dodgers won all three games, all by a single run, stopping the Astros from clinching a division championship as the two teams sat tied at 92–70.
 Kindred described the Astros as losing each game of the series by "fail[ing] to make elementary fielding plays."
-The final game included a run-scoring pinch hit single by Manny Mota, who had been almost exclusively a coach and not a player that season, and a home run by Ron Cey which also scored Steve Garvey, who had reached base in the previous at bat on an error.
+The final game included a run-scoring pinch hit single by Manny Mota, who had almost exclusively been a coach and not a player that season, and a home run by Ron Cey which scored Steve Garvey, who had reached base in the previous at bat on an error.
 The Dodgers needed each of these runs as they won the game 4–3.